Meet the Board of Commissioners

 LaRue Smith has represented Ward 3 as a Port of Beaumont Commissioner since 2021.

-Smith, a Beaumont native, is a retired educator of 37 years.
+A native of Marshall, Texas, Smith is a retired educator of 37 years.
 She holds a bachelor’s degree and a master’s degree in mathematics from Prairie View A & M University.

 Active in the community, she serves on the City of Beaumont Library Commission for Ward IV, is a nominating committee member for Education First Federal Credit Union, a member of the Beaumont Association of Retired Teachers, and a former board member of Sabine Oaks Nursing Home, among other things.
 Smith has also given her time to Lamar University as a mentor to teacher interns and served as a TAKS (Texas Assessment of Knowledge and Skills) specialist, presenting workshops to teachers and students.